aws-samples/serverless-patterns/cloudfront-lambda-edge-s3-cdk/README.md

 In this example a CloudFront distribution is used to front an S3 bucket, allowing clients to upload files directly to S3 using HTTPS and apply custom authentication logic using Lambda@Edge.

 When submitting a HTTP PUT request to the CloudFront URL with the file to upload the Lambda function will check a valid JWT token has been passed in the Authorization HTTP header.
 If the JWT is missing or invalid access will be denied.
+JWT tokens are validated using the `aws-jwt-verify` package available on [GitHub](https://github.com/awslabs/aws-jwt-verify).

 Direct access to the S3 bucket is denied using a S3 bucket policy and an [Origin Access Identity (OAI)](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/private-content-restricting-access-to-s3.html) with CloudFront.
 Only the OAI has PutObject rights in the bucket policy.